Web Workers: Off the Main Thread

 Without Web Workers, heavy computations block the main thread, causing the UI to freeze until the operation completes.
 Users experience this as laggy scrolling, unresponsive buttons, and general sluggishness.

 The browser runs JavaScript on a single thread by default.
-Everything — rendering, event handling, DOM manipulation, and your code — competes for the same resources.
+Rendering, event handling, DOM manipulation, and your application code all compete for the same resources.
 When you run a computation that takes 500ms, the entire page freezes for half a second.

 Web Workers solve this by providing a separate execution context: